Census Dots

 Native American/Other

-Of the 745 places in Michigan, Horton Bay is the 550th most populous.
+Horton Bay is ranked the 590th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Horton Bay was ranked the 550th most populous place in the 2020 Census.

 Horton Bay's White Population